 Whilst the full 145 km journey takes five days, if this sounds like it’s a bit much you can paddle the most beautiful section in just three days (a total of 87 km).

-There are a variety of campsites and huts (and even one lodge) that you can stay at along the way.
+There are a variety of campsites and huts (and even one lodge) that you can stay at along the Whanganui River Journey.
+You’ll also get to enjoy the scenery of Whanganui National Park.

-If you like solitude you can choose the campsites that differ from the main route that most people take, that we’ll outline below.
+If you like solitude you can choose campsites that differ from the main route that most people take, which we’ll outline below.

 There are a few companies who can organise everything including canoe hire, dry barrels for all your clothes and food, transfers to and from the ‘track’, and a full briefing on the route and conditions on the river.

-Whilst there are a couple of notorious rapids (one nicknamed the 50/50 for obvious reasons) on the route it’s possible even for beginners to manage the full five days.
+Whilst the Whanganui River has a couple of notorious rapids (one nicknamed the 50/50 for obvious reasons) on the route it’s possible even for beginners to manage the full five days.

 Until the Whanganui Journey, the longest we had ever kayaked for was two hours, so we definitely believe it’s possible for anyone with a sense of adventure to manage.

-The majority of the journey is on flat, placid water or small rapids and you spend about five hours paddling per day.
+The majority of the Whanganui Journey is on flat, placid water or small rapids and you spend about five hours paddling per day.

 You soon get into a steady rhythm and the time goes quickly as you take in the views and enjoy a truly unique experience.